 Basque Burnt Cheesecake in Japan

 In my opinion, a major Japanese convenient store called Lowson created the current trend of the cheesecake in Japan.
-They have been selling mini sized basque burnt cheesecake named BASCHEE (the picture below).
-And surprisingly a million of the cheesecakes sold in just three days after its release according this article.
+They have been selling mini sized Basque burnt cheesecake named BASCHEE (the picture below).
+And surprisingly a million of the cheesecakes sold in just three days after its release.

 Since I ate the cheesecake, which my youngest brother bought for me, I’d always wanted to make it myself.
 The little brother also loves to make sweets like me and wanted to tell me how delicious the cheesecake is.